keu/docs/tutorials/get-started-with-airflow-part-2.md

 ## Step 1: Start your Astro project

-Navigate to the directory of your Astro project from the Get started with Apache Airflow tutorial.
+To run data pipelines on Astro, you first need to create an Astro project, which contains the set of files necessary to run Airflow locally.
+For more information on the Astro project, see Part 1 of the [Get started with Apache Airflow tutorial]().

+1. Create a new directory for your Astro project:

+    ```sh
+    mkdir <your-astro-project-name>
+    ```

+2. Open the directory:

+    ```sh
+    cd <your-astro-project-name>
+    ```

+3. Run the following Astro CLI command to initialize an Astro project in the directory:

+    ```sh
+    astro dev init
+    ```

-1. Run the following Astro CLI command to start Airflow:
+4. Run the following Astro CLI command to start Airflow:

     ```bash
     astro dev start